Caring for someone with dementia

 Good sources of help and information

-- The NHS Choices website also has lots of practical tips and advice.
+- The NHS website also has lots of practical tips and advice.

 - Derbyshire Adult Care produce a leaflet called Guide to Dementia Services which gives a good overview of the support available.
 You can order a paper copy using the Adult Care leaflet order form.

-- The training for carers page has details of a variety of eLearning courses aimed at carers of people with dementia.
+- Our training for carers page has details of a variety of eLearning courses aimed at carers of people with dementia.

 - Age UK Derby and Derbyshire offer a range of services, including footcare, memory lane groups, housing support, day services and falls prevention services aimed at older people, including those with dementia and their carers.

-The Derbyshire Dementia Support Service has been jointly commissioned by Derbyshire Adult Care and health commissioners and is provided by Making Space Derbyshire.
+The Derbyshire Dementia Support Service has been jointly commissioned by Derbyshire Adult Care and health commissioners and is provided by the Alzheimer's Society.
 Dementia Advisers are available in all areas of the county to help people with dementia and their carers to access further information, advice and support including: